ASFHyP3/hyp3-docs/docs/dems.md

 !!! important "Copernicus DEM GLO-30 Now Available"

-    We have added the [Copernicus DEM GLO-30 Public dataset](https://spacedata.copernicus.eu/explore-more/news-archive/-/asset_publisher/Ye8egYeRPLEs/blog/id/434960){target=blank} as our default DEM for RTC and InSAR processing.
+    We have added the [2021 release of the Copernicus DEM GLO-30 Public dataset](https://spacedata.copernicus.eu/blogs/-/blogs/copernicus-dem-2021-release-now-available){target=blank} as our default DEM for RTC and InSAR processing.

     Processing using the legacy DEMs is still available as an option for RTC processing [On-Demand in Vertex](https://search.asf.alaska.edu/#/?topic=onDemand) and when using the [API](https://hyp3-docs.asf.alaska.edu/using/api/) or [SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/), but we recommend using the Copernicus DEM whenever possible.